apemangr/Condor-Emacs/README.md

 ```sh
 $ sudo zypper install emacs
 ```
-Condor Emacs has been tested correctly in Arch Linux with KDE and Xfce desktop enviroments.
+***Note:*** Condor Emacs has been tested correctly in Arch Linux with KDE and Xfce desktop enviroments.

 ### macOS